freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/adjust-the-hover-state-of-an-anchor-tag.md

 ---

 ## Description

 <section id='description'>

 This challenge will touch on the usage of pseudo-classes.
 A pseudo-class is a keyword that can be added to selectors, in order to select a specific state of the element.

-For example, the styling of an anchor tag can be changed for its hover state using the <code>:hover</code> pseudo-class selector.
-Here's the CSS to change the <code>color</code> of the anchor tag to red during its hover state:
+For example, the styling of an anchor tag can be changed for its hover state using the `:hover` pseudo-class selector.
+Here's the CSS to change the `color` of the anchor tag to red during its hover state:

 ```css
 a:hover {